 AnaYelsi’s passion for liberating justice work often seeps into her creative endeavors – resulting in art that provides a commentary on human nature with a focus on identity and the pursuit of social justice.
 She is self-taught and has been painting professionally for nearly a decade.
-Her work has been showcased in places like Orlando City Hall and in galleries such as CityArts Factory.
-She has also been featured in multi-artist shows in both Washington, DC and Orlando, FL.
+Her work has been showcased in places like Orlando City Hall and in galleries such Orlando’s CityArts Factory and DC’s Bolivarian Hall Gallery in the Venezuelan Embassy.
+She has also been featured in several multi-artist pop-up shows in both Washington, DC and Orlando, FL.

 (the following pieces are currently available for purchase)